-- A. Consider for adoption recommendations for changes, deletions, or additions to the Education Code as submitted by: the union Education Council, the union Educational Leadership Council, and other organizations that may be authorized by the union office of education. - B. Consider for approval applications to establish junior academies according to procedures detailed in Section A14-122. - C. Consider for approval applications to establish secondary schools according to procedures detailed in Section A14-140. - Consider for approval applications to establish secondary school affiliate programs according to procedures detailed in Section A14-144. - E. Consider for approval applications for innovative, alternative or pilot programs according to procedures detailed in Section C11-152. - F. Act on recommendations for the revocation of teaching and/or Administrator certificates. - G. Give guidance to the overall development of the educational system within the union. - H. Oversee TK-12 school accreditation. - I. Oversee the employment policies of educational personnel.
+- A. Consider for adoption recommendations for changes, deletions, or additions to the Education Code as submitted by: the union Education Council, the union Educational Leadership Council, and other organizations that may be authorized by the union office of education. - B. Consider for approval applications to establish junior academies according to procedures detailed in Section A14-122. - C. Consider for approval applications to establish secondary schools according to procedures detailed in Section A14-140. - D. Consider for approval applications for innovative, alternative or pilot programs according to procedures detailed in Section C11-152. - E. Act on recommendations for the revocation of teaching and/or Administrator certificates. - F. Give guidance to the overall development of the educational system within the union. - G. Oversee TK-12 school accreditation. - H. Oversee the employment policies of educational personnel.